LucunJi/mc-depup/README.md

 ## Sample settings

-The file containing all your settings should be placed in `.github/modding-dependencies.yml`, which tells MC-DepUp about the dependencies and corresponding variables in `gradle.properties`.
+The file containing all your settings should be placed in `.github/modding-dependencies.yml`, which tells MC-DepUp about the dependencies and corresponding properties in `gradle.properties`.

 ### Fabric and Fabric API